 Risks of Breast Cancer Screening

-The risks and benefits of screening for breast cancer may be different for different groups of people.
+The risks and benefits of screening for breast cancer may be different in different age groups.

 The benefits of breast cancer screening may vary among age groups:

-- In women who have a life expectancy of 5 years or less, finding and treating early stage breast cancer may reduce their quality of life without helping them live longer.
+- In women who are expected to live 5 years or fewer, finding and treating early stage breast cancer may reduce their quality of life without helping them live longer.

-- In women older than 65 years, the results of a screening test may lead to more diagnostic tests and anxiety while waiting for the test results.
+- As with other women, in women older than 65 years, the results of a screening test may lead to more diagnostic tests and anxiety while waiting for the test results.
 Also, the breast cancers found are usually not life-threatening.

-- It has not been shown that women benefit from starting mammography at younger than 40 years.
+- It has not been shown that women with an average risk of developing breast cancer benefit from starting screening mammography before age 40.

-No matter how old you are, if you have risk factors for breast cancer you should ask for medical advice about when to begin having mammograms and how often to be screened.
+No matter how old you are, if you have risk factors for breast cancer you should ask for medical advice about when to begin having breast cancer screening tests and how often to have them.